 Fix 2 – Upgrade Internet Connection

-The Avast Realtime protection and download both consume utilizes internet speed.
-If you doesn’t upgrade internet connection your system will get slow.
+The Avast Realtime protection and download both consume utilize internet speed.
+If you don’t upgrade your internet connection your system will get slow.

-As a test you can download any game while having Avast installed in your system.
-You will see increase in CPU and network usage ultimately your CPU temperature will rise approximately 10 to 20C higher then your average temperature.
+As a test, you can download any game while having Avast installed in your system.
+You will see an increase in CPU and network usage ultimately your CPU temperature will rise approximately 10 to 20C higher than your average temperature.

-The Realtime proctrection also scans Microsoft or program update check / downloading updates / windows indexing.
-So upgrade your network connection to avoif Avast temperature problem.
+The real-time protection also scans Microsoft or program update check / downloading updates/windows indexing.
+So upgrade your network connection to avoid the Avast temperature problem.

 Fix 3 – Check if PC Fans are Broken